glauberss2007/AI-hpc/README.md

 ## PBS Arrays
 Job arrays are a way to submit multiple similar jobs with a single `qsub` command.
 They are useful for running the same application with different inputs.

-Certainly!
-Below is a template for a `README.md` file that covers the topics you've listed:

 ## Parallel Programming with OpenMP